 6. You or Spark ending your service

 This section tells you when and how we can each end your service.
-It also covers what will happen if we need to pause or restrict your service.
+It also covers what will happen if we need to suspend or restrict your service.

 If you end your service

-If Spark pauses, restricts or ends your service
+If Spark suspends, restricts or ends your service

 (a) It’s necessary for operational or security reasons;